way2arun/RedHatOpenShift_CICD/README.md

 ![base-template-s2i](https://raw.githubusercontent.com/lbroudoux/openshift-tasks/master/assets/base-template-s2i.png)

 * Giving the template configuration and given URL for source repository, OpenShift realize the checkout of code sources,
-* It sees that application if powered by Maven and so launch the Maven build to that it produces compiled Java classes and then deployable binary artifact (here called `openshift-task.war`),
+* It sees that application is powered by Maven and so launches the Maven build so that it produces compiled Java classes and then deployable binary artifact (here called `openshift-task.war`),
-* That later binary artifact is then marged on top of `jboss-eap70` base image to produce a Docker image for our application,
+* That later binary artifact is then added on top of `jboss-eap70` base image to produce a Docker image for our application,
-* Image is tored within OpenShift Docker registry and can then trigger a new deployment (because template says that a new image should trigger a new deployment).
+* Image is stored within OpenShift Docker registry and can then trigger a new deployment (because template says that a new image should trigger a new deployment).

 ### #2 - Bring your own S2I template